All About the Film School @ NNU

 - You can leave film school knowing you know what you know

-Each semester, the Film School produces at least two department projects, with students taking on the brunt of the work: designing sets, lighting, producing, etc. The concepts for these are student-generated, and we love exploring areas of production that we've never tried before, from dramas to sitcoms to variety shows.
+Each semester, the Film School produces one to four department projects -- four little ones or one huge one -- with students taking on the brunt of the work: designing sets, lighting, producing, etc. The concepts for these are student-generated, and we love exploring areas of production that we've never tried before, from dramas to sitcoms to variety shows.

 Take a look at some of the finished products on our "Featured Projects" page!